Citizens of many countries are eligible for receiving their visitor’s visa upon arrival at the major airports in Iran.

-This method is known as ‘darbast’ literally meaning ‘door closed’ and it is considered somewhat a luxury mode of travel as the cities mostly offer good public transportation with much lower price.
+This method is known as ‘darbast’, literally meaning ‘door closed’, and it is considered somewhat a luxury mode of travel as the cities mostly offer good public transportation at much lower prices.

-Uber-like location based transportation mobile application is also a new and reliable way for getting around.
+Uber-like location-based transportation mobile application is also a new and reliable way of getting around.

-‘Snapp’ is the most well-known app of this kind and you can expect to receive a good service with a reasonable price.
+‘Snapp’ is the most well-known app of this kind, and you can expect to receive good service at a reasonable price.

-Of course one can call and order taxi from the many taxi and transportation service.
+Of course, one can call and order taxis from the many taxi and transportation service.

-When you call and request a taxi, the method is known as calling the Ajans literally meaning calling the agent.
+When you call and request a taxi, the method is called the Ajans literally meaning calling the agent.

 It might be useful to know that both Snapp and Ajans offer the option of having a female driver.

-Major cities have metro rail service and the list includes Tehran, Shiraz, Mashhad, Tabriz, Isfahan and Ahavaz.
+Major cities have metro rail services, including Tehran, Shiraz, Mashhad, Tabriz, Isfahan, and Ahavaz.

-Transportation to and from airports are recommended by Airport Taxis operated by Seir o Safar Company which is legitimate and well known transportation company.
+Transportation to and from airports is recommended by Airport Taxis, operated by Seir o Safar Company which is a legitimate and well-known transportation company.

-Other method of transportation from airports such as buses and metro is still not very reliable or comfortable.
+Another method of transportation from airports, such as buses and metro, is still not very reliable or comfortable.

 If you have any questions about transportation in Iran, please contact us +98 21 24521 888